majdus/llama-client/README.md

 # Llama Client (llama-client)

-A client app to request llama
+This is a simple client app to request llama server running on local.

 ## Install the dependencies
 ```bash